ELENA-LANG/tutorials/Embedded/README.md

     int main()
     {
         elenavm_api::Prepare("embedded1", ".");
-        elenavm_api::Execute("embedded1'printingOut", "Hello World");
+        elenavm_api::Execute("embedded1'printingOut", "C++");
     }

 The code consists of two parts.
 The first one is setting up the virtual machine by calling Prepare help function.
+It must be called before any operations and only once.
 We have to pass two arguments.
 The first one is a root namespace of our ELENA library and the second one is a path to the compiled file.

 The secode operation does the main job.
 Its invokes the function with a name "embedded1'printingOut" and passes the argument - a string to be printed.